-The FDU low-residency MFA in film offers concentrations in producing, screenwriting, directing, cinematography, and editing.
+The Master of Fine Arts (MFA) in Film is low-residency and offers concentrations in producing, screenwriting, directing, cinematography, and editing.

 Internship experiences and workshops led by professionals are “built-in” to the studies.
 Situated near New York City, and in the heart of a vibrant media market, our students and graduates will be able to hone their skills and be better prepared to obtain work in the field.